 You wake up, and probably check your smartphone immediately.
 Chances are you already have smart devices at home; like light bulbs, you turn on and off from the same smartphone.
 You often check traffic and estimated time arrivals of your commute by using an app or online service.
 Software aids plenty of operations while you drive, like braking and accelerating (even if you’re not aware).
 No matter the job, work has to cross over digital boundaries.
 Also, to see your friends or family, a piece of software might be in the midst.
 Much of the time, consciously or not, our lives develop over software grounds.

-on coding for sustainability and to keep competitiveness.
+for sustainability and to keep competitiveness.
+Organizations of all

 sorts are becoming more like tech companies focused on specific

-The shift is more clear in some industries like banking:
+services.
+The shift is more clear in some industries like banking: no

-a sentence by Marc Andreessen —Netscape founder and venture capitalist—,
+by Marc Andreessen —Netscape founder and venture capitalist—, written

 With software so pervasively present, corporations should consider putting more attention on theirs at a strategic level.
 A recent Harvard Business Review piece written by Nicholas Bowen suggests that fixing software defects should be a CEO’s priority.
 We can’t agree more.
 Some global cases support this view.

-were left with no electricity for two days or more.
+people were left with no electricity for two days or more.
+An

 Unix-based system (

 year, a software defect caused two fatal incidents in two brand-new

 Boeing 737 MAX.
 The press coverage was massive.
 The bug affected a